Tight Robot Packing in the Real World: A Complete Manipulation Pipeline with Robust Primitives: Proposed Solution

-The toppling module inspects the visible point cloud in the source bin to identify the best toppling plane, which is sufficiently empty and flat.
-The accompanying implementation restricts actions to ones that change the pose of the cubic objects by shifting the most upward facing surface to only one of the adjacent surfaces.
-While this does not guarantee toppling the object to all possible poses, the symmetry of cubic products resolves this issue.

 Prior work \cite{lynch1999toppling} has shown the efficacy of minimal end-effectors used in tandem with the environment to achieve toppling.
 In the previous work, the friction against a conveyor belt is used to topple an object about a resting surface.
 The conveyor belt's motion is parallel to the initial resting surface plane.
 In the current setup, the compliance of the suction cup is used to emulate the same effect using a lateral motion on the same plane as the top-surface along the direction of the desired transformation between $\pose_{start}$ and $\pose_{topple}$.
-Due to symmetry, at least one neighboring surface allows top-down picks, so a successful toppling action exists.
-Using the pose of the object, the lateral motion direction is executed once the object is placed on the detected plane, and the object is released during this action.
-Results show that this is highly effective in the target setup.
+Due to the symmetry of cuboidal objects, at least one neighboring surface allows a successful toppling to exist.
+The accompanying results show this to be highly effective in the target setup.

+Algorithm~\ref{algo:topple} outlines the toppling process.
+It returns a sequence of poses, which constitute the discrete steps of the toppling maneuver.
+When executed, they drop the object to expose a desired face, denoted by the target orientation.
+It is invoked once the object is already attached to the end-effector using a top-down pick, and is also visible to the camera.
+Line 2 checks if reorientation is necessary by measuring the distance between the current object rotation $r$ and the target rotation $r_{\mathrm target}$.
+The toppling plane is computer over the point cloud based on the dimensions of the object's bottom surface. $\pose_{\mathrm plane}$ denotes the new object pose when its bottom surface touches the toppling plane.

+The {\sc GetOffset} primitive is described in the second image of Fig~\ref{fig:toppling_steps}.
+Given the pose $\pose_{\mathrm plane}$ of the object, the height of the top face \textit{z}, and the dimension of the edge(s) that are not adjacent to the desired face \textit{s}, define $\theta$ as $\tan^{-1} \frac{s}{z} $.
+The toppling operation needs to change the orientation of the object such that its center of gravity moves out of the support point along the contact edge denoted by the white circle.
+This object rotation can be achieved by displacing the pick's point of contact (green circle) to the {toppled configuration} (red circle).
+This offset is computed as:

+Here, $\Delta x$ and $\Delta z$ describe the motion vector for the end-effector shown as a red arrow in the third image of Fig~\ref{fig:toppling_steps}.